Who Is Bashar al-Assad?

 Despite promises of human rights reform, not much has changed since Bashar al-Assad took office.
-For nearly a decade, he successfully suppressed internal dissention, due mostly to the close relationship between the Syrian military and intelligence agencies.
 In 2006, Syria expanded its use of travel bans against dissidents, preventing many from entering or leaving the country.
 In 2007, the Syrian Parliament passed a law requiring all comments on chat forums to be posted publicly.
 In 2008, and again in 2011, social media sites such as YouTube and Facebook were blocked.
 Human rights groups have reported that political opponents of Bashar al-Assad are routinely tortured, imprisoned and killed.

 In May 2011, the Syrian military responded with violent crackdowns in the town of Homs and the suburbs of Damascus.
 In June, Bashar promised a national dialogue and new parliamentary elections, but no change came, and the protests continued.
 That same month, opposition activists established a "National Council" to lead a Syrian revolution.

 By the fall of 2011, many countries were calling for President Bashar al-Assad's resignation and the Arab League suspended Syria, leading the Syrian government to agree to allow Arab observers into the country.
 In January 2012, the Reuters News Agency reported that more than 5,000 civilians had been killed by the Syrian militia (Shabeeha), and that 1,000 people had been killed by anti-regime forces.
 That March, the United Nations endorsed a peace plan that was drafted by former UN Secretary Kofi Annan, but this didn't stop the violence.

 In June 2012, a UN official stated that the uprisings had transitioned into a full-scale civil war.
 The conflict continued, with daily reports of the killing of scores of civilians by government forces, and counter-claims by the al-Assad regime of the killings beging staged or the result of outside agitators.